-A: Absolutely yes!
-Just remember to soak them in advance and cook them separately with aromatics and herbs before adding them to the soup.
-If you are going to cook beans from scratch I suggest making at least three to four cups and storing the leftovers for later.
+- Can I use dried beans instead of canned? – Absolutely yes!
+Just remember to soak in advance and cook them separately with aromatics and herbs before adding them to the soup.
+If you are going to cook beans from scratch I suggest making at least two or three cups and storing leftovers for later uses.
 I do that when making my black bean soup and it never goes to waste.

 How to Make Tuscan White Bean Kale Soup with Dried Beans

-- Rinse 2-3 cup of dried beans well then place them in a bowl and cover with cold water.
+- Rinse 2-3 cups of dried beans well then place them in a large bowl covered with cold water by 2 inches.
 Soak for at least 5 hours and up to 8.
-After soaking drain and rinse the beans in a colander again and transfer them to a heavy bottom stock pot.
+After soaking make sure to drain and rinse the beans in a colander again, then transfer them to a heavy bottom stock pot.

-- Cover the beans with 3 inches of water, add some herbs and aromatics (bay leaves, rosemary, onion, carrots, garlic and a pinch of sea salt) and bring to a simmer.
-Cook for one hour or until the beans are cooked through, soft and creamy.
+- Cover the beans with 3 inches of water, add some herbs and aromatics (bay leaves, fresh rosemary, 1/2 onion, carrot, garlic and a pinch of coarse salt.
+Bring to a rapid simmer, cover and cook for one hour or until the beans are cooked through, soft and creamy to your liking.